Introduction

 When you have a large user-base that is interacting with your application then in those circumstances performance is the key to success or failure.

-In previous versions of Oracle REST Data Services, a database connection is only opened when needed and then closed again after performing required task.
-According to developers, this behavior is also known as “Disposing” a connection.
+In previous versions of Oracle REST Data Services, a database connection is only opened when needed and then closed again after performing the required task.
+According to developers, this behavior is also known as “Disposing” of a connection.

 The new method of database connection has really improved the performance of enterprise-level applications.